systematic-magic/aop/supplementary.rst

 6.1.
 Check whether large table was supplied by the author in PDF format.
 If so, then please contact the author and ask to provide tables in Excel (.xlsx) or Word (.docx) format.
 Excel (.xlsx) format is preferable.

 6.2. heck whether large table was supplied by the author in Word (.docx) format.
-If so, check wthether large table contains complex formatting (e.g. nested cells, subcategories etc) which is likely to be disturbed by conversion to Excel (.xlsx).
+If so, check whether large table contains complex formatting (e.g. nested cells, subcategories etc) which is likely to be disturbed by conversion to Excel (.xlsx).

 - If conversion to Excel (.xlsx) is feasible, ask Production team to convert the large table in the Word (.docx) format to Excel (.xlsx) format